 Since that fateful office interruption in 2014 that changed my life, I’ve been working to understand why these distractions are so darn appealing, and what we can do to Break the Twitch and truly own our attention again.

 The Four Most Common Twitches

 While all of them are different, there are overlapping elements across the four most common Twitches.
-For a deep dive on strategies of how to break these Twitches, join the Member Community to instantly unlock exclusive videos and other resources.

 The Newsfeed Twitch